 - Walk or ride bikes along the Boardwalk, where you can stop off for a snack or a souvenir in the shops that line the beachfront walkway.

-- Visit the Virginia Aquarium for over 800,000 gallons of aquarium, as well as hands-on exhibits and a nature trail that let you get a more active experience with sea animals.
-Still have a lot of energy after the aquarium?
-Next door, you can climb, swing, and zip through the trees of The Adventure Park at the Virginia Aquarium.
-Ages five and up are suited for this adventure.
+- Visit the Virginia Aquarium for over 800,000 gallons of aquatic fun, as well as hands-on exhibits and a nature trail that let you get a more active experience with sea animals.

 Portsmouth is big on family fun and easy on your wallet, plus it is only 20 miles from the Virginia Beach coast.
 To get to Portsmouth off of I-64 East, take Exit 284.